InshaQuamar/recipe-finder/recipe-finder-main/README.md

 ## Backend

 The backend for the Recipe Finder web application is built with Node.js and Express.js, providing a robust API for managing user data and recipes.
 This API interacts with a MongoDB database to handle user authentication and recipe storage.
-You can find the source code for the backend [here](https://github.com/BilalM04/recipe-finder-backend).
+You can find the source code for the backend [here](https://github.com/InshaQuamar/).

 ## Demo

-Explore the live demo: [Recipe Finder](https://bilalm04.github.io/recipe-finder/)